-- Install the rubber damper and rear sprocket carrier in the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc on the brake caliper into contact. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Mount the wheel spindle, chain adjusters and nuts.
+- Mount the rubber damper and rear sprocket carrier in the rear wheel. - Position the rear wheel in the swingarm and the brake disc in the brake caliper.

+- Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Mount the wheel spindle, chain adjuster, and nut.

-In order that the rear wheel is correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to the reference marks 3.
+In order for the rear wheel to be correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to the reference marks 3.